CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 # Migrating from MvvmLight

-This article outlines some of the key differences between the [MVVM Light Toolkit](https://github.com/lbugnion/mvvmlight) and the Windows Community Toolkit MVVM framework to ease your migration.
+This article outlines some of the key differences between the [MvvmLight Toolkit](https://github.com/lbugnion/mvvmlight) and the Windows Community Toolkit MVVM framework to ease your migration.

 ## Installing the WCT MVVM Toolkit